 A General Journal Form is an accounting form used to record all transactions in real-time.
 This form is also known as the book of original entry.
 It is because this is where transactions are first registered or logged.
 Entries in the general journal include both cash and accrual transactions derived from sales income, expenses, and debts.
 Preparing a General Journal is the first thing that bookkeepers learn in order to give them a basic understanding of how other accounts, ledgers, statements, and sheets are prepared.

-5+ General Journal Forms
+FREE 5+ General Journal Forms in Excel

 1. Sample General Journal Entry Template

 2. General Journal Entry Sheet Template